 Welding galvanized steel has gotten a bad reputation over the years (rightfully so) as the fumes produced during welding can be incredibly dangerous to the welder’s health.
 While it is typically a good idea to complete any welding or fabrication before galvanizing the steel (which will result in a more corrosion resistant finished product), under some circumstances steel must be welded after it is galvanized.
 As always, it is also important to perform your own research prior to welding to ensure the health of the welding personnel is protected, and a satisfactory weld is made.
-To help, here are some tips for welding galvanized steel safely and effectively.

 First and foremost, proper welding personal protective equipment should be used when welding galvanized steel.
 This may include welding helmets, gloves, leather jackets, and steel toe boots, depending on what welding process is being used.
 However, unlike other welding applications, welding galvanized steel will typically require one extra piece of personal protective equipment; a respirator.

 When welding galvanized steel, a respirator is required so that the zinc oxide fumes from the galvanizing are not inhaled.
 Inhalation of zinc oxide fumes can cause metal fume fever.
 This acute overexposure to zinc oxide through the respiratory system causes flu like symptoms that can be severe.
 Chronic overexposure to zinc oxide can result in death.
 It is also wise to weld in a well ventilated area, even when using a respirator.